janiejestemja/coriolis_flights/README.md

 - Calculations in c++ ran for 1,671.03 seconds (27.85 minutes).[^2]

-##### To understand the term 'calculations' further feel free to take a look at the .ipynb files mentioned.

 ### Machiene learning
 ###### *"Despite our analysis our results remain questionable and insignificant." - data-scepticist.*